 - 200,000 members migrated without data loss

-Let customers choose.
-Even three to four gift options beat one generic reward.
-And tie redemption to a minimum purchase to protect your margins while encouraging larger orders.
+- Tie redemption to a minimum purchase to protect margins while driving larger orders.

 How Joy Enables This